-A 2008 study reported that as many as 20% of US veterans from the wars in Iraq and Afghanistan showed signs of PTSD or major depression.
+A 2008 study reported that as many as 20% of US veterans from the wars in Iraq and Afghanistan showed signs of post-traumatic stress disorder (PTSD) or major depressive disorder.
 This number is even higher than those quoted above and is indeed troubling.

-While we need more study into the specifics of what causes the waxing and waning of depression rates among veterans, it’s clear that many of our beloved soldiers need help.
+While we need more study into the specifics of what causes the waxing and waning of depressive symptoms among veterans, it’s clear that many of our beloved soldiers need help.
 What is exceptionally worrisome is the military population is not one that tends to seek help.

 There are a number of common reasons people choose not to seek help for mental illness.

 We’re here to address the stigma against taking care of your mental health.
 It is of the utmost importance to you and the people you love.